 Many good Unova Pokemon evolve very late in the games when there is no legit reason for, which doesn't help their rather weak base forms.
 Coupled with the new EXP gain system, raising Pokemon in these games is chore at best and hellish at worst.

-While generally not a major problem, the fact that there are no Fishing Rods for the player until the post-game.
-This is made worse that unlike the Gen IV games not even the Good Rod is obtainable in these games and Water-types in Unova are very limited just like how Fire and Electric types are scarce in Hoenn and Sinnoh.
+While generally not a major problem, Fishing Rods are not available for the player until the post-game.
+This is made worse that unlike the Gen IV games not even the Good Rod is in these games and Water-types in Unova are very limited just like how Fire and Electric types are scarce in both Hoenn and Sinnoh.
 To put simply, fans of aquatic Pokemon are not pleased at this decision.